Network Infrastructure · UPS Selection Guide

 Distributed sites — where maintenance access is limited and battery replacement is expensive

-Remote network equipment — a router and switch at a branch office, a cellular gateway at an edge site, network infrastructure in a retail location — shares one characteristic that changes the UPS specification calculus: a technician visit is expensive.
-Battery replacement at a remote site isn’t just the cost of the battery — it’s the cost of the truck roll, the scheduling delay, and the downtime window during replacement.
-Across 20 or 50 distributed sites, a 3–5 year lead acid replacement cycle becomes a significant ongoing operational program.
-Lithium eliminates that program.
+Remote network gear — a router and switch at a branch, a cellular gateway at an edge site, infrastructure in a retail location — shares one trait that changes the UPS math: a technician visit is expensive.
+Battery replacement isn’t just the battery; it’s the truck roll, the scheduling delay, and the downtime window.
+Across 20 or 50 sites, a 3–5 year lead-acid replacement cycle becomes a significant ongoing program.
+Lithium eliminates it.

-Remote reboot capability matters as much as battery life for distributed sites.
-A frozen switch at a remote location requires a truck roll without outlet-level UPS switching or a Smart PDU.
+Remote reboot matters as much as battery life here: a frozen switch at a remote location means a truck roll unless you have outlet-level UPS switching or a Smart PDU.

 UPS requirements

-• Remote reboot capability — switchable outlets or Smart PDU
+• Remote reboot — switchable outlets or Smart PDU

-• High-temperature tolerance — remote sites often non-conditioned
+• High-temperature tolerance — remote sites are often non-conditioned

 • SNMP monitoring — visibility without site visits